openstack-archive/instack-undercloud/doc/source/virt-setup.rst

 Minimum System Requirements
 ---------------------------

-This setup creates 5 virtual machines consisting of 4GB of memory and 40GB of disk space on each.
+By default, this setup creates 3 virtual machines consisting of 4GB of memory and 40GB of disk space on each.
 The virtual machine disk files are thinly provisioned and will not take up the full 40GB initially.

 The minimum system requirements for the virtual host machine are: